The UCSC CIDER Drone Pilot Training Program

 Application Process

-The application for the 2026 cohort will be available in September 2025.
+The application for the 2027 cohort will open in September/October 2026

 If you have questions about the program or application process, please don’t hesitate to contact us for more information: cider@ucsc.edu